jose-elias-alvarez/minsnip.nvim/README.md

 - You want to use a pre-existing library of snippets (there isn't one!)
 - You don't want to use Lua (you have to!)
 - You use Vim (it's Neovim-only!)

+Note that Minsnip requires the latest Neovim master and is not guaranteed to work on older versions.

 ## Defining snippets